yiumac/LIE-IQA-pytorch/README.md

 You can get the [MindSpore](https://www.mindspore.cn/) implementation here.
 It is worth noting that the MindSpore implementation of Image Intrinsic Decomposition (IID) Module is different from the Pytorch implementation , but there is not much difference in performance.
 Please refer to the specific code for details.

+The code on both Pytorch and MindSpore will be released soon.

 ### Requirements

 + Python3